 - The firm is a founding sponsor of a National Institute of Trial Advocacy scholarship program for public service lawyers.

 - The firm is a member of the Minority Corporate Counsel Association and was a founding sponsor of the MCCA diversity scholarship program.

 - The WTO Foundation supports with volunteer time and donations nonprofit organizations such as Denver Urban Debate League and Denver Kids, Inc.,which provide mentoring to underserved youth to encourage them to complete high school and pursue post-secondary education.

-For more information, please contact Connie Proulx, Director of Marketing.
+For more information, please contact Connie Proulx, Executive Director.